2012 United States presidential election in Florida: General election

+Predictions

 Results

 The final vote count was unknown at noon Friday, November 9, 2012.
 The delay in the final count was caused by a combination of an extremely long ballot (with eleven state amendment questions) and a high number of absentee ballots.
-There were 240,000 absentee ballots in Miami -Dade County alone, with 54,000 of these cast on election day.
+There were 240,000 absentee ballots in Miami-Dade County, Florida alone, with 54,000 of these cast on election day.
 Four urban counties, Dade, Broward, Palm Beach and Duval, all experienced problems with counting their large number of absentee ballots.
 Each ballot had to be hand certified page by page, and then the pages had to be hand fed into the counting machine one by one.
 At noon Friday, Dade and Broward had finished counting, but Palm Beach and Duval were still counting.